-- (a) Any person subject to this SQM is not required to report fuels and their associated emissions when the sum of CO2, CH4 and N2O emissions (excluding CO2 from biomass combustion), in CO2e., from the combustion of one or more of the fuels does not exceed 0.5% of the total facility GHG emissions from all fuels combusted (excluding CO2 from biomass combustion). - (b) Calculate CO2 emissions from fuel combustion using the GGQM in section 2.A of the GGQR. - (c) Calculate CO2 emissions from flares using the GGQM in section 2.C.1 of the GGQR. - (d) Calculate CO2 emissions where low Btu gases (e.g., coker flue gas, gases from vapour recovery systems, vents from storage tanks) are destroyed using methods other than flares using the GGQM in section 2.C.3 of the GGQR. - (e) Calculation of CO2 from the use of sorbent. - (1) Where the person operates a fluidized bed boiler that is equipped with a wet flue gas desulphurization system, or uses other acid gas emission controls with sorbent injection, the person shall calculate CO2 emissions using: - (i) Data from CEMS; or
+- (a) Any person subject to this SQM is not required to report fuels and their associated emissions when the sum of CO2, CH4 and N2O emissions (excluding CO2 from biomass combustion), in CO2e., from the combustion of one or more of the fuels does not exceed 0.5% of the total facility GHG emissions from all fuels combusted (excluding CO2 from biomass combustion). - If the OBPSR applies to the covered facility, any references in the GGQR to methods under the OBPSR are considered to be part of the sections of the GGQR referenced in this section. - (b) Calculate CO2 emissions from fuel combustion using the GGQM in section 2.A of the GGQR. - (c) Calculate CO2 emissions from flares using the GGQM in section 2.C.1 of the GGQR. - (d) Calculate CO2 emissions where low Btu gases (e.g., coker flue gas, gases from vapour recovery systems, vents from storage tanks) are destroyed using methods other than flares using the GGQM in section 2.C.3 of the GGQR. - (e) Calculation of CO2 from the use of sorbent. - (1) Where the person operates a fluidized bed boiler that is equipped with a wet flue gas desulphurization system, or uses other acid gas emission controls with sorbent injection, the person shall calculate CO2 emissions using:

-(ii) Where CEMS is not available, using Equation 20-1:
+- (i) Data from CEMS; or - (ii) Where CEMS is not available, using Equation 20-1: